hughiemak/predator-prey/README.md

 <a href="#"><img src="./images/5x5-visualization.gif" width="240"/></a>

-Environment description: A toroidal gridworld in which 4 predators (blue agents) have to capture a randomly moving prey (red) for a shared reward in 100 time steps.
+> A toroidal gridworld in which 4 predators (blue agents) have to capture a randomly moving prey (red) for a shared reward in 100 time steps.

 *Dependency: PyTorch 1.5.0, tensorboardX*